tejasprasadd/Data-Morph/README.md

-# NIRF Data Processing System
+# DataMorph - NIRF Data Processing System

 A comprehensive toolkit for extracting, transforming, and analyzing data from National Institutional Ranking Framework (NIRF) reports for educational institutions in India.